mvysny/vaadin-on-kotlin/docs/creating_ui.md

 With VoK, we create UIs by creating component hierarchies.
 We will now show how that is done in VoK in a minute.

+> **Note:** Vaadin 8 components are not to be confused with the [Web Components Standard](https://en.wikipedia.org/wiki/Web_Components) which are used by Vaadin 10.
+Vaadin 8's Components are in fact GWT widgets which are in essence just plain HTML elements controlled by JavaScript.
+GWT widgets do not require the Web Component Standard to be supported by the browser, however they also don't benefit from e.g. Shadow DOM isolation.
+Vaadin 8 components can be thought of as a "predecessors" of the Web Component standard.

-> The following text doesn't expect you to be familiar with the Vaadin framework.
+The following text doesn't expect you to be familiar with the Vaadin framework.
 However, it is best to have at least basic understanding of the Kotlin programming language.
 If you feel lost in the following text, please take your time to learn of the Kotlin language features first.

 ## Creating Component Hierarchies